HarshitRV/Java-Server-Pages/README.md

 ## Windows
 Remember the most important thing you must have installed java jdk before installing the Tomcat.

-Setp 1:- SO first of all you have to visit the site of Apache Tomcat:- https://tomcat.apache.org
+Setp 1:- So first of all you have to visit the site of Apache Tomcat:- https://tomcat.apache.org

 Step 2:- After visiting the website at the left side of the page you will see download section at there select
          the latest version of the Tomcat (in my case there is Tomcat 10) just click on the latest version.